Awful Auntie: Synopsis

+Characters

+Main

+Stella Saxby- The protagonist of the book.
+The only child of Lord Chester Saxby and his wife, she lost her parents in a car accident she suspected Alberta to be involved in.
+She befriends the ghost of a chimney sweep, simply called "Soot".

+Soot (real name Herbert Saxby)- The ghost of Herbert Saxby, the firstborn son of Stella's grandparents.
+Herbert went missing soon after his birth and ended up returning to Saxby Hall at the age of 10 as a chimney sweep, but died some time later.
+As a child, Soot was mistreated by the man who run the workhouse he grew up in and decided to run away.
+After hearing from a gang of boys that he could get food and lodging if he worked as a chimney sweep.

+Alberta Saxby- The titular character of the book and Stella's aunt.
+Growing up, she mistreated her younger brother Chester and gambled away the family fortune away by playing Tiddlywinks at casinos.
+She also is obsessed with owls (having a lot of them stuffed in cases and even entering Wagner in owl-centered competitions and magazines), and wanted to have Saxby Hall burnt down to build an owl museum.
+She also has a greenhouse filled with deadly plants.

+Wagner- The pet owl of Alberta Saxby, that she raised since he was an owlet and named after the German composer of the same name.
+It is mentioned that he is a "Great Bavarian Mountain Owl" and was adopted by Alberta when she stole the egg that would become Wagner and sat on it until it hatched.

 Reception

 The book sold over 50,000 copies in a single week after its release, and has been met with high marks from reviewers.
 In October 2014, four weeks after its publication, Awful Auntie had become the top-selling children's book of the year.
 In January 2015, the book was confirmed as 2014's best-selling children's book.

+Awful Auntie won the Specsavers National Book Awards "Children's Book of the Year" in 2014.

+Adaptations

 Film adaptation

 On 30 March 2015, while announcing the Billionaire Boy movie, Walliams also announced a film of Awful Auntie to air during December 2016.
 However, it did not air and Walliams instead announced it is being developed for a theatrical release.

 Theatre adaptation

 On 17 March 2017, World of Walliams official page announced a theatre tour of Awful Auntie following the success of the 2016 theatre adaptation of Gangsta Granny.
 Adapted and directed by Neal Foster, the run started in September 2017 at the Theatre Royal, Glasgow, and finished in January 2019 at the Bloomsbury Theatre, London, and featured Georgina Leonidas as Stella, Timothy Speyer as Aunt Alberta, Ashley Cousins as Soot, and James Endears as Gibbon.